 There are four cleaning methods using carbon dioxide:

-Applied Surface Technologies has recently wrote a short review paper for the 1999 McGraw-Hill Annual Review of Technology.
+Applied Surface Technologies wrote a short review paper for the 1999 McGraw-Hill Annual Review of Technology.
 Please contact us for a preprint.

 Pellets systems accelerate macroscopic dry ice pieces for contamination removal.
 Cleaning is accomplished by thermo - mechanical impact shock.
-The key components and steps in a pellet system are first the formation of the pellets of desired size, maintaining the pellets at the proper conditions, pellet feed, acceleration by either mechanical methods or compressed gas and then the distribution of pellets on the item being cleaned.
+The key components and steps in a pellet system are first the formation of the pellets of desired size, maintaining the pellets at the proper conditions, pellet feed, acceleration by compressed gas and then the distribution of pellets on the item being cleaned.
 Overall, pellet systems are made for material removal and can only address cleaning situations when the object for cleaning can withstand the expected impact.
+These systems are quite expensive.

 SFCO2 systems rely upon the solvent properties of CO2 and other unique properties of a superfluid.
 This involves maintaining the pressure and temperature in the supercritical regime, above 31 C and 72.8 atm - see Phase Diagram.
 Generally, the SFCO2 units operate at much higher pressures and temperatures than the critical point.
 The superfluid has extremely low viscosity (low surface tension) and superior solvent properties than the liquid phase.
 In a SFCO2 system, the items for cleaning are sealed in a vessel, the vessel is filled, and the temperature and pressure are adjusted.
 This method is well suited for batch cleaning of small or delicate parts or complex assemblies where the major concern is organic contamination removal.
 The shortcomings of SFCO2 systems are the batch nature of the process and its poor particulate contamination.
 Recent improvements and equipment modifications have improved particle removal but it is still a secondary process.